Threshold of toxicological concern

 EFSA also noted that in the first weeks of life young infants are capable of metabolising and eliminating substances, particularly when exposures are low, and that the differences between young infants and children or adults in this respect are small enough not to invalidate the use of the TTC approach.

-However, EFSA does recommend that if the estimated exposure is in the range of the TTC value for young infants, additional considerations, such as predicted metabolism, frequency and duration of exposure, need to be made, on a case-by-case basis, to determine whether the TTC approach can be relied on.
+However, EFSA does recommend that if the estimated exposure is in the range of the TTC value for young infants, additional considerations, such as predicted metabolism The total sum of physical and chemical processes that occur within living organisms., frequency and duration of exposure, need to be made, on a case-by-case basis, to determine whether the TTC approach can be relied on.